Who is the Futures Lab for?

 How can I participate in Futures Lab programs?

 If you're already sold and ready to be a part of our community, you'll find everything you need on our registration page including flyers for each pathway and a detailed course guide that shows how many graduation credits a student can earn and in what areas.
-We also have visual schedule overlays for each of our secondary schools to help you get a better idea of how the schedules on your home campus and the Lab.

-Each secondary school in PSD follows a slightly different registration process.
 We work closely with home campus counselors and in most cases you will be able to sign up for Futures Lab as part of your regular registration process.
 Futures Lab registration requires completing an additional form that is available through your home campus counselor OR via direct download here.

 What about a Pathway in [area we don't currently have a pathway]?